Item 1 Cover Page

 GAA does not allocate or direct brokerage transactions to the broker-dealer executing Client transactions based on our receipt of investment research or related products or services (referred to as “Soft-Dollar Transactions”).

-For Clients in need of brokerage or custodial services GAA will generally recommend the services of IAA.
-IAA clears its securities transactions through RBC Correspondent Services, a division of RBC Capital Markets, LLC, an unaffiliated entity.
-GAA’s Clients must evaluate IAA and RBC before opening an account.
+For Clients in need of brokerage or custodial services GAA will generally recommend the services of TD.
+GAA’s clients must evaluate TD before opening an account.
 The factors considered by GAA when making this recommendation are the broker’s ability to provide professional services, our experience with the broker, the broker’s reputation, and the broker’s quality of execution services and costs of such services, among other factors.
-However, our recommendation of IAA creates a significant conflict of interest because the receipt of additional compensation creates a strong incentive for GAA to continue recommending this broker.
-Please refer to Items 5 and 10 of this Brochure for a more detailed description of our relationship with IAA and the policies implemented by GAA to monitor and mitigate the existing conflicts of interest.

 Under our TPAM Program, the TPAM is responsible for determining best execution and typically predetermines the broker-dealer relationship as should be detailed in the TPAM’s disclosure documents and agreements, which should be carefully reviewed by Clients.